Focus and Scope

 Style: To create your article use the template provided above.

 Abstract: Start your article with an abstract of, preferably, 200 words (or less).
-Viewpoints and Reviews do not require abstracts.
+Book Reviews do not require abstracts.

 Acknowledgements: Acknowledgements must appear on the cover page, after authors' contacts (they will not be communicated to reviewers).

 Keywords: Provide 5 keywords, including one geographic keyword (if relevant).

 Body text: The body text should be formatted by using the Normal style of the list.
 The space between paragraphs is already included in the style (12pt).
 The font defined is is Verdana 10.

-Length: There is no fixed length for articles but the number of words should preferably be kept between 6,000 and 12,000 (including references and notes).
-Book reviews should be preferably kept between 1000 and 2000 words.
+Length: There is no fixed length for articles but the number of words should preferably be kept between 6,000 and 10,000 (excluding references).
+Book reviews should preferably be kept between 1000 and 2000 words.